24 cm SK L/40 "Theodor Karl": Combat history

 The "Theodor Karl" was first blooded at the Battle of the Somme in October 1916, where it performed well enough that another eight guns were transferred to the Army.
 One gun, assigned to Battery 1011, participated in the Battle of Riga in September 1917.
-One complete Drh.L.
-C/96/97 turret from the armored cruiser Fürst Bismarck was emplaced in the Forêt d'Houthulst in 1917, where it formed Battery 1025 - it was called "Turm Theodor Karl".
+One complete C/96/97 turret from the armored cruiser Fürst Bismarck was emplaced in the Forêt d'Houthulst in 1917, where it formed Battery 1025 - it was called "Turm Theodor Karl".
 The two guns were removed from the turret at the end of 1917 and placed on E. u.
 B. mounts.

 Three E. u.
 B. guns were captured in Belgium in 1918.
 Twenty Theodor Karls mounted on railroad cars (either Eisenbahnlafette or E. u.
 B. mounts) were destroyed after the Armistice.
 It is uncertain if the four railroad mounts were among those destroyed by the Allies.
 Four escaped destruction by the Military Inter-Allied Commission of Control because they were assigned to Batterie Altona on coast-defense duties at Wilhelmshaven.

 One gun survived in Belgian service after the war and was captured in World War II by the Germans and placed into service with Railroad Artillery Battery (Artillerie-Batterie (Eisenbahn)) 674.
 It spent the war on coast-defense duties in the vicinity of Hendaye and Saint-Jean-de-Luz near the Spanish border with France, but its fate is unknown.